National Gay Task Force v. Board of Education

 National Gay Task Force v.
 Board of Education of the City of Oklahoma City, Oklahoma, 729 F.2d 1270 (10th Cir.
-1984), is a decision by the Court of Appeals for the Tenth Circuit that upheld in part, and struck down in part, a law allowing schools to fire teachers for public homosexual conduct.
+1984), was a decision by the Court of Appeals for the Tenth Circuit that upheld in part, and struck down in part, a law allowing schools to fire teachers for public homosexual conduct.
 It was the first federal appellate court decision to deny that sexual orientation is a suspect classification.
 It was affirmed by an equally divided vote in the United States Supreme Court.

 Case Facts

 An Oklahoma state law enacted in 1978 authorized schools to fire teachers for "[engaging] in public homosexual conduct or activity"; and "[has] been rendered unfit, because of such conduct or activity, to hold a position as a teacher, student teacher or teachers' aide. " The National Gay Task Force filed a facial, class-action challenge to this law on First and Fourteenth Amendment grounds.